DanJang/GrooveMet/README.md

 1) Bezier curve
 Include Matrix.java and reference below codes.
-- For the mathematic of matrix, most of code was cited from [this link](http://introcs.cs.princeton.edu/java/95linear/Matrix.java.html) and I added some customization.
+- For the mathematic of matrix in Matrix.java, most of code was cited from [this link](http://introcs.cs.princeton.edu/java/95linear/Matrix.java.html) and I added some customization.

 ```java
 // we do not modify mArrPoint, but just generate mBezierArray from mArrPoint as raw data